koute/ava/README.md

 ## Running it

-Docker and a Rust toolchain, on Linux or macOS.
+Docker and a Rust toolchain are the only dependencies.
+AvA runs on Linux or macOS.

 ```sh
 cat > .env <<KEYS